ConsenSysMesh/Fae/docs/Specification.md

   - An entry's escrow ID can be obtained from the entry ID in the entry's facet (see [#facets]).

+  - Other internal escrow accounts may exist independently of storage entries, for example the `Reward` escrow from [#blockrewards].
+Fae provides several methods for applying harmless structural functions to escrow values, placing the results in anonymous internal escrow.
+Since these escrow accounts are not associated with entries, they do not persist after the end of the current transaction.

 === Execution ===